arizona state university

 LAB DIRECTOR

-I am an Associate Professor of Social & Behavioral Sciences in the New College of Interdisciplinary Arts & Sciences at Arizona State University.
+I am a Professor of Social & Behavioral Sciences in the New College of Interdisciplinary Arts & Sciences at Arizona State University.
 I received my B.A. in psychology from Claremont McKenna College and my Ph.D. in social psychology from Duke University.

-I am broadly interested in how social and group identities shape people’s thoughts, emotions, and behavior.
+I am interested in how social and group identities shape people’s thoughts, emotions, and behavior.
 In recent years, I have become especially interested in the ways that social identity impacts our interactions online.
-Across multiple overlapping lines of research, my work is characterized by a high degree of interdisciplinarity, a strong applied focus, and the underlying goal of promoting greater well-being, particularly for members of marginalized social groups.
+Across multiple overlapping lines of research, my work is characterized by a high degree of interdisciplinarity, a strong applied focus, and the underlying goal of promoting greater well-being.

 Email: d.hall@asu.edu